-22.1 Credit risk
+24.1 Credit risk

 Credit risk is the risk that the counterparty to a financial instrument will fail to discharge an obligation or commitment that it has entered into with the Fund, resulting in a financial loss to the Fund.
-The Fund is exposed to credit risk on bank balances, investments and interest receivable on bank deposits.
+The Fund is exposed to credit risk on bank balances, investments, security deposits and other receivable.
 There is a possibility of default by participants and of failure of the financial markets, the depositories, the settlements or clearing system etc.